 It’s a leading cause of death and disability in America.
 It’s one of the most difficult injuries to predict, with a wide variety of symptoms that may last a few weeks or a lifetime.
 While this injury affects people of all ages, those older than 75 or younger than five years of age are most likely to receive emergency room treatment because of it.

 Traumatic brain injuries lead to the deaths of about 155 people in the United States each day, the Centers for Disease Control and Prevention (CDC) report, and can leave long-lasting impacts not only on injured individuals, but on their families and communities as well.
-If you or someone you love has suffered a brain injury in Bowling Green due to someone else’s negligence, contact the compassionate attorneys at Flora Templeton Stuart and they can help you to understand the legal options that are available to you.

 As explained by the National Institute of Neurological Disorders and Stroke, traumatic brain injury is an acquired brain injury that occurs when sudden trauma causes damage to the brain.
 It can be caused when the head suddenly and violently hits an object, or when an object pierces the skull and penetrates the brain tissue.
 Some common traumatic brain injury symptoms such as: